mozilla-rally/rally-study-01/DATA_SCHEMA.md

 - `canonicalOrOGURL`: The canonical URL as found in the page's head element (e.g. `<link rel='canonical' href='...' />`).
 If the canonical URL isn't present, looks for and uses the og:url tag contents. if neither are present, will be an empty string.
 - `origin`:  the origin of the URL associated with the page visit.
 Calculated by applying `new URL(url).origin`.
 See the documentation for [`url.origin`](https://developer.mozilla.org/en-US/docs/Web/API/URL/origin)
 - `referrerOrigin`: The origin of the referrer URL for the page loading in the tab
-- `pageVisitStartTime`: Timestamp of the page visit start
+- `pageVisitStartTime`: Unix timestamp (in ms) of the page visit start
-- `pageVisitStopTime`: Timestamp of the page visit end
+- `pageVisitStopTime`: Unix timestamp (in ms) of the page visit end
-- `eventStartTime`: Timestamp noting when the event started.
+- `eventStartTime`: Unix timestamp (in ms) noting when the event started.
 For an attention event, this field notes when a tab with a page loaded in it was activated.
 For an audio event, this field notes when an unmuted audio element began playing in the active tab.
-- `eventStopTime`: Timestamp noting when the event ended.
-For an attention event, this field notes when a user closed the active tab, switched or closed the active window, or loaded a new page.
+- `eventStopTime`: Unix timestamp (in ms) noting when the event ended.
+For an attention event, this field notes when a user closed the active tab, switched or closed the active window, or loaded a new page into the active tab.
 For an audio event, this field notes when an unmuted audio element stopped playing in the active tab.
-- `duration`: Duration, in milliseconds, that the event occurred
+- `duration`: Duration (in ms) that the event occurred
 - `eventTerminationReason`: The reason the user’s attention switched to the current attention event (e.g. changed a tab, loaded a new URL in the currently-active tab, closed a tab, closed a window, created a new tab, created a new window, stopped playing audio)
 - `title`: The contents of the title element in the head of the page
 - `ogType`: the `og:type` meta tag contents (e.g. `<meta type="og:type" contents="article" />`)